Bogdanp/personal-website/content/post/racket-gui-saves.md

 * class names conventionally have a `%` suffix,
 * interface names conventionally have a `<%>` suffix,
-* you instantiate (create objects from) a class by using the `new` macro, giving it the name of the class you want to instantiate followed by zero or more field values and
+* you instantiate a class by using the `new` macro, giving it the name of the class you want to instantiate followed by zero or more field values and
 * you send objects messages using the `send` macro.

 ### Laying things out